"For Mary and for Dave"

 NHS continuing healthcare

-Some people with long-term complex health needs qualify for free social care arranged and funded solely by the NHS.
-This is known as NHS continuing healt
+Some people with long-term complex health needs (this can include dementia) can qualify for free social care arranged and funded Visit the NHS website here

 Where can NHS continuing healthcare be provided?